MadLittleMods/pc-idle-guard/README.md

 Not always feasible to use the OS lock feature because you want the movie to continue playing while you go to the bathroom.

+This is not fool-proof, just makes things harder

 ## Usage